What should you do if you find a bee nest in the roof, or behind the fascia boards?

 Another possibility is to attach a wooden bird nest box to the wall near the fascia and move the nest straight into it.

-This would be a very good solution if it is possible for you, but it won't be easy, but if you really have to remove them, I have some guidance on moving nests.
+would be a very good solution if it is possible for you, but it won't be easy.
+However, if absolutely necessary, I have some guidance on moving nests.

-Bees are having such a hard time so anything you can do to help is appreciated – here is a report regarding the decline of bumblebees (almost a quarter facing extinction in Europe: http://www.iucn.org/?14612/Bad-news-for-Europes-bumblebees – in the UK, we’ve already had extinctions).
+Bees are having such a time, so anything you can do to help is appreciated – here is a report regarding the decline of bumble bees (almost a quarter facing extinction in Europe: http://www.iucn.org/?14612/Bad-news-for-Europes-bumblebees – in the UK, we’ve already had extinctions).
 Only about 18% of colonies are successful in the first place (success means having the chance to produce males and queens).

 I appreciate you have sent me your email because you care, and didn't simply want to destroy the nest, and I thank you for that".

-I received this wonderful reply from the gentleman - really made me smile!:
+I received this wonderful reply from the gentleman, it really made me smile!:

 "Hi just a quick response to your reply.
 I have completed the work and left a small hole in the fascia board.
 Checked the bees are ok and they are still coming and going as before Cheers again....."